Synopsis: Chapter Descriptions

 The Fairy Folk

 Like religious stories, tales of fairy folk are mixed with my family’s history.
 I come from generations of no-nonsense, hard-working people who don’t suffer fools but nevertheless leave drops of sugar-water in fancy teacups for the fairy folk.
 Then I uncover a mystery.
 A generation after leaving Germany and Denmark, land of storks and forest elves, my family switches to folk tales featuring Old Man Coyote and Raven—stories more akin to those of local indigenous cultures.
 I wonder why.
 I don’t think my family is consciously appropriating Native American culture, so why the change?
 The answer comes from a surprising source.

 Old Man Coyote and Deep Story Traditions

-By now, I’ve learned a deep respect for the power of story.
-Storytelling is a tradition older than recorded history.
+Since I’ve learned a deep respect for the power of story, storytelling being a tradition older than recorded history.
 I pause to discuss story itself.
 And because there is no way to talk about story without telling a story, I share my own Old Man Coyote tale.

 Just Above Bone

 Three generations of women have run my family’s ranch.
 We describe that ranch and ourselves as living “just above Bone,” meaning a few miles higher into the foothills above Bone, Idaho.
 Because of that ranch, my mother’s family tells a great many stories anchored in a sense of place.
 In an increasingly mobile world, I find that reassuring.
 I also know that a similar sense of place cannot continue.
 What does that mean for my children and their children?